TWUOnline/ldrs591/_posts/2018-02-12-unit-6-summary.md

 <div>Findings can however be transferable to another setting.</div>
 </li>
 </ul>

-<p>According to Anderson (2010, pp.2-3), the limitations of qualitative research can be summarized as follows:</p>
+According to Anderson (2010, pp.2-3), the limitations of qualitative research can be summarized as follows:

 <ul class="unordered">
 <li>
 <div>Research quality is heavily dependent on the individual skills of the researcher and more easily influenced by the researcher&#8217;s personal biases.</div>